yacinetalahari/Regression_comparison_study/README.md

 ⭐ If you find this useful, please give it a star!
 It helps others discover the project and motivates me to keep building and sharing.

-Happy coding! 🚀

-text

-This version feels more personal and conversational while still maintaining all the technical information.
-It's like you're explaining your project to a fellow student or curious developer! 😊